minerupset/minerupset.github.io/blog-folder/docs/2022/First-Nest-Egg.md

 I'll let you in on a secret: I'm a homeowner who's about to go back to renting.
 Why?
 Because owning your own property can sometimes suck.
 Maintenance and repairs can be hideously expensive, and when contractors are booked out 9+ months in advance and the city is backlogged on getting permits, it doesn't matter how handy you are, you're up the creek if you need to do some bigger work.
 Do I sound bitter?
 Too bad.
 Essentially, real estate is not as passive as you think.

 Luckily, you don't need to buy your own house or storefront to invest in real estate.
 REITs (Real Estate Investment Trusts) allow you to invest in real estate similar to the stock market, and provide an easy way to get exposed to the market.
-I personally strongly recommend Fundrise: you give them money, they buy commercial real estate that most normal people don't have access to, you make money, and their advisory fees are quite small.
+Personally, I strongly recommend Fundrise: you give them money, they buy commercial real estate that most normal people don't have access to, you make money, and their advisory fees are quite small.
 If you use <a href='https://www.fundrise.com/r/933o1x' target='_blank'>my link here</a>, those advisory fees can be 0% for you for 90 days.

 ### Cryptocurrency

 I said I wasn't going to preach and I won't.
 Cryptocurrency can be a complicated and polarizing topic.
-The best recommendation I have is to find a reputable platform (<a href='https://www.gemini.com/share/xq4mdd8tx' target='_blank'>Gemini</a> and Coinbase come to mind), invest only amounts that you are totally fine may disappear, and only invest in the broadly established currencies, like Bitcoin and Ethereum.
+The best recommendation I have is to find a reputable platform (<a href='https://www.gemini.com/share/xq4mdd8tx' target='_blank'>Gemini</a> and <a href='https://www.coinbase.com/join/wt1eat' target='_blank'>Coinbase</a> come to mind), invest only amounts that you are totally fine may disappear, and only invest in the broadly established currencies, like Bitcoin and Ethereum.
 No shit-coins: you're way better off going to Vegas in that case.

-Note, that is my personal link to Gemini: if you sign up using that link, we will both receive $10 in BTC (as of the time of this writing).
+Note, these are my personal links to Gemini and Coinbase: if you sign up using those links, we may both receive bonuses.

 ## How Much Would I Invest in These?